Advertising your application

 - newspaper advertisement (local press).

 We also usually advise neighbours of the permit application by letter, and post notices outside the property.
-This process may alter depending on restrictions that may be in place due to the COVID-19 pandemic.

 Planning register - search for advertised planning applications

 You can search for planning permit applications on our planning register, using application number, property address or date.